-Leon Edwards knocks Kamaru Usman out cold with head kick to win UFC title
+Britain’s Leon Edwards knocks Kamaru Usman out cold to win UFC title at the death

 Edwards, however, could not muster any sustained offence in the final frame.
 The action was even put on pause briefly as Usman complained of a kick landing on him below the belt, although replays suggested that Edwards’ attack was perfectly legal.

-Once the action resumed, with Edwards down three rounds to one, the Briton feinted a one-two with his hands, leading Usman to dip his head to the right.

-It was there that his skull met the shin of Edwards, who put Usman out cold.
+But once the action resumed, with Edwards down three rounds to one, the Briton feinted a one-two with his hands, leading Usman to dip his head to the right.
+It was there that his skull met the shin of Edwards, putting Usman out cold.

+“‘Pound-for-pound’, headshot, dead,” Edwards said, with the welterweight title draped over his shoulder.

+“I told you we could win a belt from the UK, now look at me,” he added, emphasising the fact that he has trained in the UK for the vast majority of his career.
+“There is no pound-for-pound [king], the belt belongs to nobody.

 Register for free to continue reading